SnappyCommerce/PublicDocs/botbuilder/Postbacks.md

 # Postbacks

 Postbacks give information to the bot about options that are selected by the user.
+For each option set in any menu in the bot builder, there are two properties: **label** and **value**. **label** represents what the user sees in each clickable option box. **value** represents what the bot recieves as input (what we call the postback) when the user chooses said option.
+Postbacks can be evaluated using the **input.postback** variable.

-### Client Menu Postbacks
+## Client Menu Postbacks
 These are some postbacks made specifically for clients to use in their menu configs to build their own conversational trees
  | Postback                   | Description                              |
  | -------------------------  | ---------------------------------------- |